 There is a lot of fruit out there now.
 Does anyone even like cookies anymore?
 Seems like the sun has set on the popularity of nondescript cookies, well, in most forums anyways.

-Ice Cream is coming back like this is Staten Island ’95, so get your Raekwon out; everybody’s dancing the box step from Cherries to OGs and back to the Cookies.
+Ice Cream is coming back like this is Staten Island ’95, everybody’s dancing the box step from Cherries to OGs and back to the Cookies.

 And I’m with that action, but I got my own moves.
 Realistically, I lack the space to find the french vanilla butter pecan chocolate deluxe, but I’m down to take a shot anyways.

 This isn’t a review, it’s a journal of my hobby genetics.
 I’ll tell you which parents I selected, why I chose them and what I hope to get out of them.

 Dana Larson’s 2017 Overgrow Campaign package came with a coupon for a place called something like Demon Seeds or Devil Seeds, I can’t remember which.
 Anyways, Dexxx Seeds changed to East Coast Seeds shortly after, but their offerings remained the same.
 You’ll have to take my word for it, both sites are down.

 Their flagship variety was called Freddy Beach, which was a three way cross of Cotton Candy, Shishkeberry and C4.
 I found it to be very special, but we’re not there yet.
 Let’s talk about the lineage.

 The Cotton Candy is a Federation Seed Company variety, said to be a quick flowering (>60 days) Haze / Afghani cross.

 Shishkaberry is a Spice of Life variety.
 I believe it is a Blueberry and an Afghani but I can’t find a confirmation.

 The C4 is a Chimera variety, and it is a cross of the above two varieties, said to flower in 50 days.